 The multiple issues raised by the crisis are converging into one core and very fundamental question: what will be the future shape of the banking business in the developed world?
 Faced with a raft of untested new initiatives, uncertainty over the direction and effectiveness of bank regulation, a potentially very uneven global playing field, the possibility of drastic restructuring, and the prospect of much reduced profit levels, banking is facing a very challenging future.
 Add to the mix the impact of this 'new normal' of profitability on investor sentiment with its increasing appetite for risk, and the need to nevertheless operate in a political climate of public anger and retribution, and you have a unique set of conflicts that mean that banking is facing a perfect storm of uncertainty and threat.

 But one thing is certain: bankers, investors and others need to plan now for the future, and key strategic decisions to ensure a sustainable future have to be made.
-The Future of Banking after Global Reregulation defines and analyses the core issues, balances and weighs conflicting views, and assesses likely impacts and outcomes to provide unique and insightful strategic input in troubled times.
+Risk, Regulation and Profitability: Reconciling Banking's Key Strategic Challenges defines and analyses the core issues, balances and weighs conflicting views, and assesses likely impacts and outcomes to provide unique and insightful strategic input in troubled times.

 For full contents in PDF format, click here